Chris Field (general)

-Major General Christopher Antony Field, DSC, AM, CSC is a senior officer in the Australian Army.
+Major General Christopher Antony Field, DSC, AM, CSC is a retired senior officer of the Australian Army.
 He joined the army via the Australian Defence Force Academy in 1984 and was commissioned into the Royal Australian Infantry Corps.
 He has commanded the 1st Battalion, Royal Australian Regiment (2003–05), Combined Joint Task Force 635 (2004–05) and the 3rd Brigade (2015–17), coordinated reconstruction efforts in Queensland in the wake of the 2010–11 Queensland floods and Cyclone Debbie, and deployed on operations to East Timor, Iraq, the Solomon Islands and Afghanistan.
-He was Commander Forces Command from June 2019 to February 2020, Deputy Commanding General – Operations for United States Army Central from March 2020 to November 2021, and has been Assistant to the Chief of the Defence Force since 2022.
+He was Commander Forces Command from June 2019 to February 2020, Deputy Commanding General – Operations for United States Army Central from March 2020 to November 2021, and was Assistant to the Chief of the Defence Force from 2022 until his retirement in 2023.

 Military career

 Field entered the Australian Defence Force Academy as an Australian Army officer cadet in 1984.
 He graduated with a Bachelor of Arts degree and, following additional training at the Royal Military College, Duntroon, was commissioned into the Royal Australian Infantry Corps.
 During his early career, Field served as a rifle platoon commander and mortar line officer in the 2nd/4th Battalion, Royal Australian Regiment, deployed for service with the United Nations Truce Supervision Organization in 1996–97, was adjutant of an Australian Army Reserve unit, served as an instructor at Duntroon, and commanded companies in the 2nd Battalion, Royal Australian Regiment (2RAR).
 He was operations officer when 2RAR deployed as part of the International Force East Timor in September 1999.
 For his "distinguished performance of duties" during the operation, Field was awarded a Commendation for Distinguished Service in March 2000.

 As a lieutenant colonel, Field was seconded to the United States Army in 2002 and was an operational planner in the Third Army during the early stages of the United States' Operation Iraqi Freedom and Australia's Operation Falconer during the Iraq War.
 For his "outstanding achievement in strategic analysis and operational planning" in this role, Field was awarded the Conspicuous Service Cross in November 2003 and the United States Bronze Star Medal in March 2005.
 Field was appointed commanding officer of the 1st Battalion, Royal Australian Regiment (1RAR) from December 2003.
 In December 2004, Field led a deployment of his battalion's A Company to the Solomon Islands and assumed command of Combined Joint Task Force 635.
 The Australian government had recently drawn back its military commitment to the Regional Assistance Mission to Solomon Islands (RAMSI).
 After Australian Federal Police officer Adam Dunning was ambushed and killed while conducting a patrol on 22 December, however, the Australian government committed Field and his soldiers to reinforce RAMSI and enhance security in the region.